yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 `chrome_filtering_comparison_stats.txt`.
 They can directly be compared to the results in Table 4 of our paper.

-Note: this steps extracts some statistics about the static mapping annotated by Google in the `output_web/static` folder.
+Note: this experiment also extracts some statistics about the static mapping annotated by Google in the `output_web/static` folder.

 #### Experiment 5: Crafting Subdomains
 - Prerequisite: run experiment 1 (quick evaluation)
-- Time to execute: about 2 min for the quick evaluation | 2h+ for longer one
+- Time to execute: about 2 min for quick evaluation | about 2h15 for longer one
-- Disk space: about 10MB for quick evaluation | about 50MB for longer one
+- Disk space: about 10MB for quick evaluation | about 850MB for longer one
 - Result or claim: [Main Result 5: Publishers can influence the classification of their websites](#main-result-5-publishers-can-influence-the-classification-of-their-websites)